Finland preparing for Presidency of the Council of the European Union

 The presidency is responsible for taking forward the Council's work on EU legislation and policy initiatives in the Council and for ensuring the continuity of the EU agenda.
 In addition, the presidency represents the Council in relations with the other EU institutions, particularly with the Commission and the European Parliament.

 Member States holding the presidency work together closely in groups of three, called trios.
 The trio sets a ‘trio programme’ for a period of 18 months.
 Finland is in a trio with Romania and Croatia.
-A common agenda is already under way.
-The General Affairs Council will adopt it in December 2018.
+The General Affairs Council adopted the Trio Programme in December 2018.

 Informal meetings in Helsinki